drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Freemuxlet.rst

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `scSplit <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1852-7>`__.
+If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `Freemuxlet <https://github.com/statgen/popscle>`__.